 A: No. Students must initiate their petitions with their college/campus.
 If petitions or documents to be included with petitions are sent directly to the Senate office; this will delay the petition.
 Authorized petition submitters in the colleges/campuses will help students prepare their petitions and make sure that all of the necessary documentation is included.
-There will then be a review at the college/campus level, after which the petition will be forwarded to the Senate office to be reviewed by the Senate Subcommittee on Academic Standards.
+There will then be a review at the college/campus level, after which the petition will be forwarded to the Senate office to be reviewed by the Senate Subcommittee on Undergraduate Petition Review.

 Q: What happens to student petition materials if they are accidentally sent directly to the Senate office?

 A: If the Senate office receives petition materials sent by students and not initiated at an academic unit, a Senate office staff member will contact the student by email.
 Arrangements will be made to forward the materials to the correct authorized petition submitter based on the college or campus in which the student is currently enrolled.
 If confidential documentation is included, such as medical documents, the student will need to send permission via email to the Senate before the materials can be forwarded.

 Q: Why can’t students submit petitions through the World Campus?